MindCloud-Team/ERC25_navigation/README.md

 - ✅ Code follows the style guidelines
 - ✅ All functions, classes, and methods have appropriate docstrings
+- ✅ ROS2 topics, services, and parameters are properly documented
 - ✅ Type hints are used where appropriate
-- ✅ Tests are included for new functionality
 - ✅ No unnecessary commented-out code
 - ✅ No debugging print statements
 - ✅ Error handling is appropriate and specific
 - ✅ Variable names are clear and descriptive
+- ✅ Code is properly structured according to the PPC (Perception-Planning-Control) architecture